robertmuth/Cwerg/Docs/ast.md

 ### ExprBitCast (bitcast)
 Bit cast.

-    Type must have same size as type of item
+    Type must have same size and alignment as type of item

     s32,u32,f32 <-> s32,u32,f32
     s64,u64, f64 <-> s64,u64, f64
     sint, uint <-> ptr

+    It is also ok to bitcase complex objects like recs

 Fields: